Greatjian/leetcode_practice/README.md

 (I'll try to get rid of hard problems in the end).
 It's also listed chronologically.

 Python is used for each answer.
-Final solution is taken from [九章算法](http://www.jiuzhang.com/solution/), the code of which is laconic and inspiring.
+Final solution is taken from [九章算法](http://www.jiuzhang.com/solution/) and [书影博客](http://bookshadow.com/leetcode/), the codes from which are laconic and inspiring.
 Highly recommended:)

 My harvests for each practice are summarized [here](/summary.md).